Skip to content

 Transformative, somatic, trauma-informed coaching for senior professionals in mid-life burnout.

-You’ve built a career that looks solid from the outside.
+You’ve built a life that looks solid from the outside.

 Responsible.
 Respected.
 Reliable.

-But somewhere along the way, something vital went quiet.
+But somewhere along the way, something vital within you went quiet.

 This isn’t weakness.